django-functest/django-functest/docs/tips.rst

   time.sleep(0.2)  # Should be enough…

-This works great until you run the test on CI or on a busy machine and it take 205ms instead of 200ms.
+This works great until you run the test on CI or on a busy machine and it takes 205ms instead of 200ms.
 You don’t really want to add 10 second delay to be **really** sure, so you end with a flaky test suite that fails randomly, and life is miserable.